India approves Gilead's remdesivir to treat severe COVID-19 cases

 The drug was granted emergency use authorization by the U.S. Food and Drug Administration last month and has received approval by Japanese health regulators.

-“(DCGI) has granted regulatory approval of (remdesivir) for treatment of suspected or laboratory confirmed COVID-19 in adults and children hospitalised with severe disease,” the company said in an email on Wednesday.

-Earlier this week, Gilead said remdesivir showed modest benefit in patients with moderate COVID-19 given a five-day course, while those who received it for 10 days in the study did not fare as well.
+Earlier in the day, South Korea approved the drug’s emergency use and said it will cooperate with Gilead for its swift import.

+India’s coronavirus infections crossed 200,000, latest official figures showed, with the death toll at 5,815.

-The DCGI had decided against extending its use to 10 days, based on existing evidence presented to it at the time of approval, the Indian Express newspaper had reported bit.ly/3cpFces on Tuesday, citing sources.
+The DCGI decided against extending its use to 10 days, based on existing evidence presented to it at the time of approval, the Indian Express newspaper had reported bit.ly/3cpFces on Tuesday.

 The U.S. drugmaker did not share details on the dosage in its statement.

-India’s coronavirus infections crossed 200,000, official figures showed on Wednesday, with the death toll at 5,815.

-Gilead signed non-exclusive licensing pacts last month with five generic drugmakers in India and Pakistan.
+Gilead had signed non-exclusive licensing pacts last month with five generic drugmakers in India and Pakistan.

-“While there is currently limited global supply of remdesivir, the company anticipates new supply of the drug to start to become available in July,” the drugmaker said.
+“The company anticipates new supply to start to become available in July,” Gilead said.

-Governments are racing to bolster supplies of remdesivir, with European and South Korean authorities vying for the potential COVID-19 treatment.
+Governments are racing to bolster supplies of remdesivir, with Europe also vying for the treatment.

 Reporting by Anuron Kumar Mitra and Manas Mishra in Bengaluru; Editing by Louise Heavens and Arun Koyyur